-The State of Israel, in its modern version, is still quite young.
-Yet it has managed to develop a sophisticated system to maintain its workers’ health, a system established well before it gained independence, at approximately the time that similar systems emerged in other developed countries in the world.
+The State of Israel, in its modern version, is still quite young, yet it has managed to develop a sophisticated system to maintain its workers’ health, a system established well before it gained independence, at approximately the time that similar systems emerged in other developed countries in the world.
 The occupational medicine system, part of Israel’s general health care system, was originally created as a public service, in accordance with the principles of equity and mutual assistance, and making medical services geographically accessible in the periphery of the country, bringing them directly to factories or their environs.
 Service was provided to all work sectors and employees in the Israeli economy regardless of who they were, with an emphasis placed on vocational rehabilitation and integration that wouldn’t pose a risk to workers’ health, even if the worker is limited for medical reasons.
 All of this was provided as part of a system funded by tax revenue, and didn’t require any additional payments from workers or employers.
 The scope of the public services provided met the many needs of the workers and the employers, and covered a range a fields tied to workers’ health.
 They are provided by very professional occupational physicians who undergo comprehensive training during their residency.
-To preserve the character of its occupational health system, the State of Israel wisely chose to enshrine it in laws and statutes that both provided it with financial support and allowed it to flourish and develop over many years, in aspects that included academic study and research.
+To preserve the character of its occupational health system, the State of Israel wisely chose to enshrine it in laws and statutes that both guarantied financial support and allowed it to flourish and develop over many years, in aspects that included academic study and research.
 The legislation designed to maintain the health and well-being of workers drew its inspiration from ancient Hebraic law, from norms and laws that had, in part, emerged in Ancient Israel, and date back 3,000 years.

-However, legislative changes that have led to the severe budget cuts in the area, having released employers from the obligation to finance occupational health service to employees from the taxes they pay, pose a risk to the continued provision of accessible and equitable public services, to every worker in the future.
+However, legislative changes that have led to severe budget cuts in the area, having released employers from the obligation to finance occupational health service to employees from the taxes they pay, pose a risk to the continued provision of accessible and equitable public services to every worker in the future.
 This process, which has intensified over the past two decades, could lead to several things:

-– An increase in occupational morbidity among workers exposed to modern risk factors that hadn’t been identified because there is no legislation establishing medical oversight.
+An increase in occupational morbidity among workers exposed to modern risk factors that hadn’t been identified because there is no legislation establishing medical oversight.

-– Greater inequity in the health services provided to workers from disadvantaged populations, such as minorities, immigrants, contracted workers and Palestinian workers, since those who can afford to will buy private occupational medicine services in light of the low availability of public services.
+Greater inequity in the health services provided to workers from disadvantaged populations, such as minorities, immigrants, contracted workers and Palestinian workers, since those who can afford to will buy private occupational medicine services in light of the low availability of public services.

-– A reduction of services such as clinic staff involvement in health promotion initiatives and employee training in the workplace, reduced availability of routine medical inspections in the production floors of factories, lower quality of time-consuming services, such as reporting and documenting occupational morbidity, due to the backlog in light of the fact that the standards for occupational clinic staff and physicians have not been updated.
+A reduction of services such as clinic staff involvement in health promotion initiatives and employee training in the workplace, reduced availability of routine medical inspections at the production floors of factories, lower quality of time-consuming services, such as reporting and documenting occupational morbidity, due to a backlog, in light of the fact that the standards for occupational clinic staff and physicians have not been updated.

-– Impaired academization and professionalism of occupational specialists due to the closure of the National Institute for Workers’ Health, and the lack of an academic platform for conducting studies.
+Impaired academization and professionalism of occupational specialists due to the closure of the National Institute for Workers’ Health, and the lack of an academic platform for conducting studies.
 This may result in further difficulties in attracting talented young people to this specialty.
-Morbidity would not be mapped out, intervention programs will not be launched, new risk factors in Israel will not be identified, and guidelines and professional evidence-based standards will not be developed.
+Morbidity will not be mapped out, intervention programs will not be launched, new risk factors in Israel will not be identified, and guidelines and professional evidence-based standards will not be developed.
 Consequently, there will be less uniformity in the everyday tasks performed by occupational physicians and clinics.